google/caliban/docs/explore/gcloud.rst

 the container.

-As noted above, if you don't have this variable set up yet and want to get it working, check out the :ref:`service account instructions <Service Account Key>`.
-To generate application default credentials on your machine, simply run ``gcloud auth application-default login`` at your terminal, as described `in the Cloud docs
+As noted above, if you don't have this variable set up yet and want to get it working, check out the :doc:`service account instructions
+</cloud/service_account>`.
+To generate application default credentials on your
+machine, simply run ``gcloud auth application-default login`` at your terminal, as described `in the Cloud docs
 <https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login>`_.

 GCloud SDK